-A steady but not painful climb leads you to Pengenford all the while you are rewarded with a great vista of the Black Mountains in front of you.
+A steady but not painful climb leads you to Pengenford – all the while you are rewarded with a great vista of the Black Mountains in front of you.
 Zip up your jacket as you pass the old chapel on the left as you are about to crest the hill and begin a really fun, twisty descent.
 I think I hit 37 mph coming down here!

-Thank you for your understanding and I hope we shall you in the Spring.
+Thank you for all your support and we hope to see you in May and beyond.

-James & Suie Suter and all the team at Gliffaes.
+James & Susie Suter and all the team at Gliffaes.